 - Need #1.
 The transportation system (street network) in Cook County is aging and is in need of major improvements. - Policy 1.1.
-Continue to participate in the Georgia Department of Transportation's known as Local Assistant Road Program (LARP). - Policy 1.2.
-Consider developing a five-year road maintenance program, to be updated at regular intervals. - Policy 1.3.
+Continue to participate in the Georgia Department of Transportation's Local Maintenance and Improvement Grant Program (LMIG), formerly known as Local Assistant Road Program (LARP). - Policy 1.2.
+Develop a five-year road maintenance program, to be updated at regular intervals. - Policy 1.3.
 Pursue sufficient right-of-way to accommodate sidewalks and bike and golf cart paths through such measures as the development of a countywide right-of-way acquisition and protection program. - Policy 1.4.
 Encourage the development of the I-75 interchanges and the adjacent downtown areas into unique and identifiable areas that are connected to the overall County character through such measures as design guidelines, signage regulations, and consistency with an established design theme. - Policy 1.5.
 Continue to participate in the Southern Georgia Regional Transportation Infrastructure Act (TIA) program. - Policy 1.6.
-Consider participation in the Georgia Transportation Infrastructure Bank (GTIB) program.
+Consider participation in the Georgia Transportation Infrastructure Bank (GTIB) program. - Need #2.
+Adequate and safe transportation facilities are needed, such as sidewalks and bike lanes, to access destinations countywide without using a car.